flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 ![Animation example](code/assets/images/robot.png)

-Flame provides a way for easily turning that sprite sheet into an animation, which we will see how in a few moments.
+Flame provides a way for easily turning that Sprite Sheet into an animation (we will see how in a few moments).

 ## Hands on

-To get started, lets get a Flame `Game` instance running with a structure similar to our [first tutorial](https://github.com/flame-engine/flame/tree/main/tutorials/1_basic_square#building-your-first-game) (if you haven't yet you can follow it to better understand this initial setup).
+To get started, let's get a Flame `Game` instance running with a structure similar to our [first tutorial](https://github.com/flame-engine/flame/tree/main/tutorials/1_basic_square#building-your-first-game) (if you haven't yet, you can follow it to better understand this initial setup).

 ```dart
 void main() {